johan-andersson01/johan-andersson01.github.io/_posts/2018-07-06-how-vim-saved-my-fingers.md

 I also learned (accidentally) that you can make recursive macros.
 I have yet to figure out why you would want to do so though.

 <script src="https://asciinema.org/a/RvPUqeg4X1lNe8lJr0JwqITt3.js" id="asciicast-RvPUqeg4X1lNe8lJr0JwqITt3" async></script>

+### Update!

+After some sleep I've already had my first use case for recursive macros!
+I had to rename 101 filenames for a TV show so that Kodi could parse it and add it to my library.
+Each filename had the same structure, but Kodi could not understand that structure.

+To rename all the files, I fired up [ranger](https://github.com/ranger/ranger) and used bulkrename which loads all the filenames into a Vim buffer.
+Inside Vim, I then recorded a macro that would change the current line's filename and then go one line down and call itself.
+Unlike the infinite recursion above, the macro stopped at EOF since it encountered an error (trying to find a character that didn't exist).

+Hurray for recursion!